andrew011123/minigit/README.md

 A: Yes! minigit creates standard Git objects.
 You can use real Git commands in a minigit repo.

 ### License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE.txt](LICENSE.txt) file for details.

 ### Attribution
 This work (made to educate myself on the inner workings of git) was inspired by [pygit](https://github.com/benhoyt/pygit) by Ben Hoyt (MIT Licensed).
 Significant advancements and extensions have been made beyond the original implementation, including